codevise/state_machine_job/README.md

 When `perform_with_result` returns the result `:pending`, the state machine will remain in the `runnning` state and enqueue a delayed job.
-This functionality requires the [`resque-scheduler`](https://github.com/resque/resque-scheduler) gem.
+This feature uses the Active Job `set(wait: n)` functionality.

 ### Retrying Jobs Based on State